10+ years of B2B productFractional Product Leader

 Are you looking to go full-time?

-No. My goal is often to help you build toward hiring a full-time product leader, and I can help you define that role and evaluate candidates when you're ready.
+No, I’m looking to stay fractional indefinitely.
+My goal is often to help you build toward hiring a full-time product leader, and I can help you define that role and evaluate candidates when you're ready.